100Bandz/homestead-overlay-planner/README.md

 ## Shape Navigator

 - A collapsible **Shapes** panel appears in-map (top-left) while planning is active.
+- The panel is draggable, starts collapsed by default, and its collapsed/position state is restored.
 - Each saved shape/line/label appears with a **Find** button.
 - **Find** saves the current plan, navigates Google Maps to that shape's location, and reloads the plan with that shape selected.

 ## Editing and Interaction

+- `Lasso` mode:
+  - Click-drag to draw a lasso rectangle and select all intersecting shapes/labels.
+  - Shift+drag appends to the current selection.
+  - Dragging a selected shape in lasso mode moves the selected group together.
+  - Press `Delete`/`Backspace` to remove selected items.
 - `Select` mode:
   - Drag line/rectangle/polygon/label to move.
   - Drag selected shape/group to reposition.
   - Press `Delete`/`Backspace` to delete selected shape (and keep using **Delete Selected** button if preferred).
   - Double-click line/rectangle/polygon to toggle vertex edit handles.
   - Drag vertex handles to reshape line endpoints / polygon / rectangle geometry.
+  - Rectangle corner drag preserves rectangle geometry (uniformly resizes while keeping right angles).
+  - Vertex handles use precise hit targets with grab/grabbing cursor feedback.
   - Selected line/rectangle/polygon shows a rotate handle (`R`) that supports click-hold-drag fluid rotation.
   - Double-click length badge on a side to set exact side length (meters).
   - Double-click polygon/rectangle side to select that side for side-delete operations.
 - Labels:
   - Prompted for text after creation.
+  - After placing a label, tool switches back to `Select` automatically for quick repositioning.
   - Double-click label or press `Enter` while selected to edit text.
   - Drag label bubble to reposition text box.
   - Drag label resize handle to resize bubble width/height.
 - Polygon drawing:
   - Click to add vertices.
+  - Shows a strict `90°` indicator when the next segment is at a right angle.
+  - Hold the configurable right-angle snap key to force the next segment perpendicular to the previous edge.
   - Double-click to finish.

 ## Measurements